 For online shopping, I never complete my order without going through a rebate or cash-back site.
 You can even get cash back shopping on some categories on Ebay and Amazon.

-Ebates is my favorite cash back site because the minimum payout is only $5.01.
-When you sign up for Ebates and make your first $25 purchase, you’ll get a bonus $10 gift card.
+Rakuten is my favorite cash back site.
+When you sign up for Rakuten and make your first $30 purchase, you’ll get a bonus $30 bonus.
 It’s amazing how fast that cash back adds up.

 For many things on my list, I don’t move past step #4.
 As a need becomes more urgent, I will move down to other steps.
 Sometimes I go out of order, but with my target price still in mind.
 The key to making this strategy work well for you is to anticipate your needs.